-Cyclopharm recorded 55 TechnegasPlus Generator sales in 2011, which is consistent with the prior year (2010: 54).
-Sales into Asia were disappointing with 3 generators sold during the year (2010: 12 generators).
-Technegas generator and other sales revenues of \$2.13m were consistent with the prior year (2010: \$2.08m).
+Cyclopharm recorded 53 Technegas Plus Generator sales in 2012, 2 units less than the prior year (2011: 55).
+Technegas generator and other sales revenues of \$2.10m were consistent with the prior year (2011: \$2.13m).
 The impact of higher volumes and flat sales resulted in lower margins as compared to the prior year.
-This variation is primarily attributed to foreign exchange movements in the Euro to Australian dollar.
-Furthermore, the weighted average of revenue generated in Europe was consistent at 61% as compared to 60% in 2010.
+This variation is primarily attributed to foreign exchange movements in the Euro to Australian dollar although the effect has been slightly moderated by the weighted average of revenue generated in Europe decreasing to 59% as compared to 61% in 2011.